 Traffic Flows

-- Negative flows allowed in local OD matrices – Allowing reduced demand be part of composite flows
+• Use negative flows in local OD matrices, allowing reduced demand be part of ‘development’ traffic flows

 User Interface Improvements